Union County Family Law

 Equitable Distribution of property in North Carolina is presumed to be divided 50/50; however, a Judge may deviate based upon factors such as the age or earning capacity of each party.
 Generally speaking any deviation is not more than 60/40.

-Spousal Support is generally comprised of postseparaton support which is temporary in nature until there is a permanent alimony hearing for a final determination of when or if support should terminate.
+Spousal Support in NC is generally comprised of postseparaton support which is temporary in nature until there is a permanent alimony hearing for a final determination of when or if support should terminate.
 Spousal support is based upon the need of the dependent spouse and ability to pay of the supporting spouse.
 Predicting the outcome of spousal support is nearly impossible which stands in sharp contrast to the simplicity of computing child support.
 If there is any rule of thumb, many lawyers like to say that support may last for half the duration of the marriage.
 In the case of a marriage of 30 years or more spousal support may be permanent.

 The content of this site is for general informational purposes only.
 Visiting this website does not create an attorney-client relationship.
 Please contact a lawyer if you need legal advice.